Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Related Work

 \subsection{Simulation-based modeling of typing}

-Simulation and model-based evaluation have long contributed to HCI by providing predictive accounts of user behavior, improving performance, safety, or accessibility, and reducing reliance on costly user studies (see~\cite{murray2022simulation} for a recent overview).
-Specifically in text entry research, models have been used for decades to simulate user input, assess system performance, explore the impact of design changes under controlled conditions, or optimize system designs~\cite{feit2018, hetzel2021, kristensson2021design, jokinen2017modelling, OPTI}.
-In the context of word suggestion usage, early works by Koester and Levine ~\cite{koester1998model, koester1997keystroke, koester2002modeling} modeled user interaction with word prediction systems using keystroke-level models that incorporated motor actions as well as simplified perceptual and cognitive components involved in typing and prediction selection.
-Their simulations demonstrated that the effectiveness of word prediction is highly sensitive to factors such as prediction accuracy, list organization, and user decision costs, challenging the assumption that prediction universally improves typing performance.
-However, similar to other rule-based models, such as ACT-R~\cite{anderson2004integrated} and EPIC~\cite{kieras1997overview}, which simulate eye and finger movements step by step, these approaches require manually specified heuristics for decision-making and attention allocation.
-In contrast, more recent models have been developed within the computational rationality framework, which is grounded in supervisory optimal control~\cite{oulasvirta2022, chandramouli2024workflow}.
-It allows agents to learn optimal strategies for allocating attention and planning typing actions with respect to cognitive and environmental constraints.
-Previous models focused on predicting eye and finger movements during typing, offering insights into proofreading and error correction behavior~\cite{jokinen2021touchscreen}.
-Extensions of this work have improved generalization by incorporating pixel-level visual input, expanding benchmarking capabilities~\cite{shi2024crtypist}, and simulating different error sources~\cite{shi2025simulating}.
-Yet, these models still do not account for intelligent text entry methods such as word suggestions, limiting their applicability to everyday mobile typing.
+Simulation and model-based evaluation have long supported HCI by providing predictive accounts of user behavior and reducing reliance on costly user studies (see~\cite{murray2022simulation} for a recent overview).
+In text entry research, such models have been used for decades to simulate user input, evaluate system performance, explore the effects of design changes under controlled conditions, and optimize system designs~\cite{feit2018, hetzel2021, kristensson2021design, jokinen2017modelling, OPTI}.
+In the context of word suggestion usage, early work by Koester and Levine~\cite{koester1998model, koester1997keystroke, koester2002modeling} modeled interaction with word prediction systems using keystroke-level models that incorporated motor actions along with simplified perceptual and cognitive processes involved in typing and prediction selection.
+Their simulations showed that the effectiveness of word prediction is highly sensitive to factors such as prediction accuracy, list organization, and user decision costs, challenging the assumption that prediction universally improves typing performance.
+However, like other rule-based cognitive models such as ACT-R~\cite{anderson2004integrated} and EPIC~\cite{kieras1997overview}, these approaches rely on manually specified heuristics for decision-making and attention allocation.

+More recent models, in contrast, are developed within the computational rationality framework, grounded in supervisory optimal control~\cite{oulasvirta2022, chandramouli2024workflow}.
+This framework allows agents to learn strategies for allocating attention and planning typing actions under cognitive and environmental constraints.
+Previous models have focused on predicting eye and finger movements during typing, offering insights into proofreading and error correction behavior~\cite{jokinen2021touchscreen}.
+Subsequent extensions improved generalization by incorporating pixel-level visual input, expanding benchmarking capabilities~\cite{shi2024crtypist}, and simulating different error sources~\cite{shi2025simulating}.
+However, these models do not account for intelligent text entry methods such as word suggestions, limiting their applicability to everyday mobile typing.